cloudmesh-community/hid-sp18-523/paper/paper.md

 report that developer has defined for their custom connector.
 Developers need to write script for parsing , manipulating and storing data in Domo.
-Data structure needs to be defined in code using datagrid.addcolumn() method and then data is added one row at a time.
+Data structure needs to be defined in code using datagrid.addcolumn() method and then data is added one row at a time [@hid-sp18-523-Domo-Connector].

 #### Custom Connector - Sending data to Domo